-- 1 In the Thumbnail pane, select the picture you want to preview.
-To multiple-select pictures, press CRTL while you click the thumbnails. - 2 Click one of the following fields: - File name will change the file name for all selected pictures.
-If more than one picture is selected, the file names will be the base name that you enter followed by a sequential number. - Caption will apply a new caption that you enter to all selected pictures, replacing any previously associated captions. - Date taken will change the date taken field for all selected pictures, which is useful if your camera recorded incorrect dates. - Common keywords opens the Keyword Editor to add new keywords to the selected pictures; existing keywords will not be deleted. - Average rating assigns a new rating to each selected picture, replacing any preexisting rating.
+- 1. In the Thumbnail pane, select the picture you want to preview.
+To multiple-select pictures, press CRTL while you click the thumbnails. - 2.
+Click one of the following fields: - File name will change the file name for all selected pictures.
+If more than one picture is selected, the file names will be the base name that you enter followed by a sequential number. - Caption will apply a new caption that you enter to all selected pictures, replacing any previously associated captions. - Date taken will change the date taken field for all selected pictures, which is useful if your camera recorded incorrect dates.
+If the selected pictures have more than one date taken, this field will appear as Date Range. - Keywords opens the Keyword Editor to add new keywords to the selected pictures; existing keywords will not be deleted. - Flags displays convenient keywords that you can use as personal reminders to edit, email, print, or perform other actions on indicated pictures. - Rating assigns a new rating to each selected picture, replacing any preexisting rating.